 She figures she could surf the Net during lunch and just look for a random, hopefully, interesting articles that would make her go a-ha when she gets back.
-Then she realizes that she had to do some more work in the storeroom today.
+Then she realises that she had to do some more work in the storeroom today.

 This probably calls for some ‘FML’ short story.

 Elaine spies on some children at the corner of her eye.
 Elaine pretends not to listen and watch the kids talk about their ‘stuff’.
 She didn’t have the things these kids had but she can bet they didn’t have the childhood she had.